Acoustic scattering by two fluid confocal prolate spheroids: Verifications

 Since there are three sound speeds involved in the problem it follows that the safest situation corresponds to taking the slowest sound speed and the longest wavelength; that is, to consider the lowest of the maximum frequencies.
 Taking into account the material properties from Table \ref{data_table} and the aforementioned meshes, a $f_\text{max} = 2865$ Hz value is obtained.
 This does not mean, of course, that scattering evaluation for a frequency greater than the determined $f_\text{max}$ will fail catastrophically past over that threshold but only that gradual departures are expected as the frequency increases beyond that barrier.

 In the Figure \ref{fig_mesh_spheroids} two meshes for the confocal spheroidal setup are displayed.
-In this case, only for clarity purposes, the meshes have a reduced number of elements (2248 and 1484 for the external and internal mesh, respectively) so that individual triangles are clearly appreciated.
+In this case, only for clarity purposes, the meshes have a reduced number of elements (2248 and 1484 for the external and internal mesh, respectively) so that individual triangles are clearly seen.
 The external spheroid mesh has also part of its surface removed to allow visualizing the internal one.

-Figure \ref{fig_sph_bem_2khz} shows the resulting angular pattern for the absolute value of the $f_\infty$ for the frequency $f = 2$ kHz and incidence angle $\theta_i = \pi / 4 $, evaluated with the BEM formulation (dashes lines), using the meshes $\{ N_E, N_I \}$, and the spheroidal shell model with $ M = 20 $ (solid lines).
+\azul{ The top panel of Figure \ref{fig_sph_bem_2-30} shows the resulting angular pattern for the absolute value of the $f_\infty$ for $f = 2$ kHz and incidence angle $\theta_i = \pi / 4 $, evaluated with the BEM formulation (solid lines), using the meshes $\{ N_E, N_I \}$, and the spheroidal shell model with truncation $ M = 20 $ and precision of 192 bits (dashed lines).
 Both curves match.

-For the same incidence but $f = 30$ kHz, a frequency value for which the present meshes are clearly insufficient for a {\it well represented} scattering, the $|f_\infty|$ is shown in Figure \ref{fig_sph_bem_30khz}.
+For the same incidence but $f = 30$ kHz, a frequency value for which the present meshes are clearly insufficient for a {\it well represented} scattering, the $|f_\infty|$ is shown in the bottom panel.
 At this frequency, the BEM solution exhibits clear departures from the spheroidal shell solution.
-In this case, the spheroidal shell model has required $ M = 220 $ to ensure convergence.
-The parameters $h$ for this problem are $h_0 = 55.24$, $h_1 = 53.119$ and $h_2 =240.19$, so it is a high frequency case.
+In this case, the spheroidal shell model has required $ M = 200 $ and a precision of 1280 bits to ensure convergence.
+The parameters $h$ for this problem are $h_0 = 55.24$, $h_1 = 53.119$ and $h_2 =240.19$, so it is a high frequency case. }

+\azul{ Given that an incidence angle out of the end-on directions ($\theta=0,\pi$ or equivalently $\eta=1,-1$) was selected for this numerical verification, all the $M+1$ systems must be taken into account now and a full matrix of $A_{mn}$ coefficients is implicated. }

+\azul{ The Figure \ref{fig_cond_err_bem} summarize both the convergence and error analysis for the spheroidal shell computation in the $f=2$ kHz / 192 bits case.
+The upper left panel shows the maximum and minimum condition numbers of the $M+1$ matrices $Q(m)$ ($m = 0, 1,..., M$) involved in the obtained solution at each truncation $M$.
+The bottom left panel displays the maximum relative error in terms of $M$ and the right panel shows the absolute value $|A_{mn}|$ for every coefficient of the converged solution at $M=20$.
+Remarkably, the maximum condition number displays a steeper increase than the minimum (at $M=20$ the difference between them is of 30 orders of magnitude) despite the fact that the maximum error remains negligible for the entire $M$-range as can be verified in the bottom panel.
+The $|A_{mn}|$ shows vanishing values towards increasing $m$ and $n$, as would be expected, although the vanishing rate seems to be somewhat faster in $m$-direction (fixed $n$). }

+Regarding the computation of the spheroidal shell at $f=30$ kHz ($M=200$ and precision of 1280 bits) showed in the bottom panel of Figure \ref{fig_sph_bem_2-30}, it should be noted that is a very time consuming problem; in a 88-core Intel Xeon E5 @2.1 GHz cluster-type environment the computation time was nearly 12 hours.